dorien-er/absenteeism/README.md

 # Data analysis
-- Document here the project: absenteeism
+- Project: Absenteeism on the workfloor
-- Description: Project Description
+- Description: Data Science/Analytics project integrating Python, SQL and Tableau.
+The impact of multiple factors including age and transportation cost, on absenteeism at work are analyzed.
-- Data Source:
+- Data Source: Absenteeism.CSV (from: https://www.udemy.com/course/python-sql-tableau-integrating-python-sql-and-tableau/)
-- Type of analysis:
+- Type of analysis: Data preprocessing (Python/SQL), Data Viz (Tableau/Python), Machine Learning, Prediction Pipeline and Module building

-Please document the project the better you can.

 # Startup the project